JessiVelazquez/adventures/README.md

 **MVP:**

 This will be an application where a user can plan their adventures in National Parks based on criteria they set.
 They search for parks based on criteria, and see information about the parks.
-They can add parks, activities, and campgrounds to their favorite list, which is attached to their user account.
+They can add parks to their list of trips, and add events to the trip such as hikes, lodging, and various other adventes.
+Trips are viewable in the 'My Trips' section of the front end.
 The data is being pulled from the National Parks Service public API.

+Some future ideas:
 - Users can add notes/pictures to their favorite activities - trip reports

 - Users can build out their profile/about me section

-- Users can use GPS to track their trips
+- Trip reports for hikes, etc

 - Users can connect with other users and browse their favorites/trip reports